“Only Connect.” E. M. Forster English novelist and essayist, 1879–1970

 The benefits of positive relationships have far-reaching effects at the organizational level of health care, contributing to improved productivity and quality of service.
 For example, nurses with supportive managers have better patient safety outcomes than those without.11 The ability to develop supportive relationships is an essential trait for effective leadership.
 The efforts of many persons are required for significant organizational change.
 Thus leaders who can motivate their colleagues towards their goals and vision will be much more successful in their roles.
 In contrast, leaders who rely largely on impersonal policies or mandates (such as financial gain) will seldom achieve long-term success.12

 Finally, research in positive psychology has clearly demonstrated the link between happiness and the presence of a strong social support network.
-In her 2007 book The How of Happiness: A Scientific Approach to Getting the Life You Want, Sonja Lyubomirsky, a research professor in the area of positive psychology, provides an extensive evidence-based review of the elements ...
+In her 2007 book The How of Happiness: A Scientific Approach to Getting the Life You Want, Sonja Lyubomirsky, a research professor in the area of positive psychology, provides an extensive ...